spfraib/twitter/code/8-training_binary/bert_models/README.md

 with:
 - <DATA_FOLDER_NAME>: the name of the folder in [twitter-labor-data/data](https://github.com/manueltonneau/twitter-labor-data/tree/master/data) where the train/val CSVs are stored (e.g. `jul23_iter0/preprocessed`)
 - <MODEL_NAME>: the BERT-based model architecture used.
 By default, it is always set to `bert`.
 - <MODEL_TYPE>: the type of BERT-based model used (e.g. `DeepPavlov/bert-base-cased-conversational` for ConvBERT).
-This refers to the name of the model on the HuggingFace hub.
+This refers to the shortcut name of the model on the HuggingFace hub.
 The whole list can be found [here](https://huggingface.co/transformers/pretrained_models.html).

 The batch file can be found at: `/scratch/mt4493/twitter_labor/twitter/jobs/training_binary/bert_models/`.